jeanleecole/archive/pages/Projects/metzerott_formatted.md

 But carefully remember, dear reader, I am not justifying little Dora in this conclusion, only stating the argument as she would have done, had her mental powers been cultivated up to syllogisms.

 The pastor, however, understood her to mean that belief or unbelief were equally *Nichts*, and went away sorrowful.
 But Karl Metzerott, when he heard of the conversation, was exceeding wroth, and expressed himself with great force, in a string of German nouns and adjectives, some of which began with "*ver*," while others referred to well-known atmospheric phenomena.
 No such person, he said, should marry a dog or cat that belonged to him, Karl Metzerott; if Dora objected to a justice of the peace, there was the Calvinist minister, and plenty of Americans in the same business, more was the pity.
-All ministers were <p class="pagenum">Begin page 42</p>thieves and rogues, anyhow, said Karl Metzerott, living on the charity of their parishioners under pretence of saving their souls.
+All ministers were <hr><p class="pagenum">Page 42</p>thieves and rogues, anyhow, said Karl Metzerott, living on the charity of their parishioners under pretence of saving their souls.
 Souls, indeed!

 It was not often that Karl found words for his thoughts to such an extent as this; but gentle little Dora was unmoved by the torrent of eloquence.
 She would not be married by any one but a minister of God, she said; but that minister need be by no means the Rev. Otto Schaefer.
 "Though, for her part, and though she had been angry at the time, Dora would always believe that the Herr Pastor was a good little man, and meant well."